inspec/inspec-aws/docs/resources/aws_redshift_cluster_parameter_group.md

 # aws\_redshift\_cluster\_parameter\_group

-Use the `aws_redshift_cluster_parameter_group` InSpec audit resource to test properties of a single specific Redshift Cluster Parameter Group.
+Use the `aws_redshift_cluster_parameter_group` InSpec audit resource to test properties of a single specific Redshift cluster parameter group.

-A Redshift Cluster Parameter Group is uniquely identified by the parameter group name.
+A Redshift cluster parameter group is uniquely identified by the parameter group name.

 ## Syntax